-For the FY 2024-2029 capital budget formulation process period covered by this report, detailed, granular-level data was compiled for all District-owned assets in CARSS.
-This has given the District the ability to build its capital budget using a "bottom up" approach for all its assets, with the exception of equipment or fleet, which are not typically replaced at a component level.
+For the FY 2025-2030 capital budget formulation process period covered by this report, detailed, granular-level data was compiled for all District-owned assets in CARSS.
+This has given the District the ability to build its capital budget using a "bottom up" approach for all its assets, except for equipment or fleet, which are not typically replaced at a component level.
 This approach synthesized the much greater level of detailed data now available on each of the District's assets into capital projects that correspond directly to the calculated need as determined in CARSS.
 This approach was used for all ongoing capital maintenance projects, as well as for all new capital projects for horizontal and vertical infrastructure.
 This approach was based on a scoring and ranking process for each new capital project to provide a reasonable estimate of all new capital project's needs.
 These estimates for new capital projects, as well as the detailed data for ongoing capital maintenance of existing assets represent all known capital needs of each agency.
-Those capital projects were then compared to the projects that actually received funding as part of the FY 2024-2029 CIP.
+Those capital projects were then compared to the projects that actually received funding as part of the FY 2025-2030 CIP.
 The unfunded projects represent the extent of the District's capital infrastructure funding gap, as seen in the table below.

-Total Unfunded Capital Ne (in \$ Millions) eds Durinç g the 6-Ye ar CIP Pei riod Fiscal Year FY24 FY25 FY26 FY27 FY28 FY29 6-Year Total Unfunded Capital Maintenance Projects \$266.4 \$270.7 \$224.5 \$187.9 \$168.1 \$284.7 \$1,402.4 Unfunded New Capital Projects \$355.3 \$337.7 \$414.3 \$493.7 \$375.2 \$192.4 \$2,168.5 Total Unfunded Capital Needs \$621.7 \$608.5 \$638.7 \$681.6 \$543.3 \$477.1 \$3,570.9
+Total Unfunded Capital Ne (in \$ Millions) eds Durinç g the 6-Ye ar CIP Pei riod Fiscal Year FY25 FY26 FY27 FY28 FY29 FY30 6-Year Total Unfunded Capital Maintenance Projects \$121.8 \$213.0 \$203.3 \$275.6 \$275.6 \$255.0 \$1,344.3 Unfunded New Capital Projects \$174.2 \$348.2 \$373.6 \$309.7 \$145.4 \$290.8 \$1,642.0 Total Unfunded Capital Needs \$296.0 \$561.2 \$576.9 \$585.3 \$421.0 \$545.9 \$2,986.3